 1218 North Western Ave., Oklahoma City

 Urban Art is a place where people are welcome to experience all aspects of the artistic process.
-Urban Art houses Art Fusion Studio, Istvan Gallery, Maya Trading Company, and the Blue Sage Glass Blowing Studio.
+Urban Art houses Art Fusion Studio, Istvan Gallery, and the Blue Sage Glass Blowing Studio.

 “Istvan Gallery has art, jewelry and other items from some of the best artists in Oklahoma to view and purchase,” said Stephen Kovash of Istvan Galley.
 “The glass art and jewelry is especially romantic but a gift of art is pretty classy.
-If properly timed, watching the glass blowers and fused glass artists is fascinating and a lot of fun to watch.”
+If properly timed, watching the glass blowers and fused glass artists is fascinating and a lot of fun.”

 3400 NW 36th, Oklahoma City